Skip to main content

 His lesson, had been shown.

-That words, which cannot be unsaid,
+That deeds, which cannot be undone,

 Leave scars, to you, unknown.